matthew-brett/code-u-future/code_u_future.md

 # Introduction

+> “I think it likely that in ten years’ time every undergraduate programme will
+> have to include some teaching in data science”.
+[Professor Sir Adrian Smith
+> FRS, Alan Turing Institute Director and Chief Executive, quotation used with
+> permission]

 Software engineering is now a life skill.
 Gone are the days when coding was just for techies.
 Today coding is a core part of the primary school curriculum where it is taught alongside reading, writing and arithmetic.
 We argue that the day is